wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 > Men should pledge themselves for nothing; for reflection makes a liar of their solution. - Sophocles

 _Retrospectives_ shouldn't only be held at work to help improve your team's or company's performance.
 They can also help yourself.
 Why would you limit yourself to using things what they're made for if they can be used in another setting?
 If you're writing code daily but you find yourself copy-pasting a lot, did you know that clipboard utilities can enhance your workflow?
+(Just as a means to be more productive, not by embracing copy-paste programming!
+First understand, then reproduce.)
 Are you thinking about **how to do something better**?
 Do you bother learning keyboard shortcuts of your IDE?
 Do you think about how to dice your onion the most efficient way on your cutting board?
 You should.

 ### What about applicability?